srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. In the code editor, near the top of the Program class, locate the **dpsIdScope** variable.

-1. Update the assigned value using the ID Scope that you copied from the Device Provisioning Service.
+1. Update the value assigned to **dpsIdScope** using the ID Scope that you copied from the Device Provisioning Service.

     > **Note**: If you don't have the value of ID Scope available to you, you can find it on the Overview blade of the DPS service (in the Azure portal).